 Get (and Use) a Planner

-I stumbled upon Crystal Paine’s Make Over Your Mornings course.
+I stumbled upon Crystal Paine’s Make Over Your Mornings course out of desperation.
 It teaches you how to create a schedule that works for you, and it’s self-paced.

 Crystal manages to pack so much into her days, but she still takes the time to enjoy life and focus on the things that are truly important.
 In her 14 day course, she shows you how to make time for the things that are important to you and still have a stress-free morning.